pierre-rouleau/usrhome/readme.rst

                                    prints a warning on stderr and exit with an exit-code of 0.

+``usrhome-env``                    Display the values of all USRHOME environment variables
+                                   currently set in the shell.

 ``usrhome-switch-path``            Modify PATH.
 Swap current PATH with the value stored inside the
                                    ``USRHOME_ORIGINAL_PATH`` environment variable.
 This is set to PATH value the system had inside the shell before USRHOME